 Doctor of Physical Therapy

-The DPT program is offered in New York at our Bay Shore and Manhattan campuses.
+The DPT program is offered in two location, both easily accessible by mass transit.
+The New York City is in the heart of Manhattan, across from Madison Square Garden, and the Bay Shore campus is located on the South Shore of Long Island not far from beaches and Fire Island.
 Classes at Bay Shore are held Monday through Friday, while classes in Manhattan are Sunday through Thursday.
 Both campuses share the same curriculum, and faculty from both campuses collaborate to design the ultimate teaching and learning experience.
-The only significant difference is the anatomy course.
-At the Long Island campus, the laboratory portion of the anatomy course entails cadaver dissection; at the Manhattan campus, the course utilizes mainly computer-assisted instruction supplemented with a few demonstrations in the Bay Shore cadaver lab.